-- Preview Email Newsletter

 *

-Whereas traditional university spinouts are more commonly associated with Science, Technology and Engineering, what makes these companies d more PR
+Whereas traditional university spinouts are more commonly associated with Science, Technology and Engineering, what makes these companies different is that they originate from disciplines s more PR

 University of Helsinki: International Course Teaches How to Combine the Potential of AI With Everyday Devices (10)